One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Introduction

-\item In \cite{lan2016gradient,lan} Sliding was used for non-smooth $f$ and smooth $g$ with stochastic subgradient oracle for $f$ and gradient oracle for $g$.
+\item In \cite{lan2016gradient,lan}, the sliding technique was used for non-smooth $f$ and smooth $g$ with stochastic subgradient oracle for $f$ and gradient oracle for $g$.

-\item Based on \cite{lan2016gradient} in \cite{beznosikov2019derivative} Sliding was adapted for non-smooth $f$ and smooth $g$ with two-point zeroth-order stochastic oracle \eqref{TPF} for $f$ and gradient oracle for $g$. \end{itemize} The development of sliding technique is a quite popular issue in the literature, but on the other hand it should be mentioned that there are still a lot of open problems especially for mixture oracle.
-In this paper we concentrated on generalization of \cite{beznosikov2019derivative} for non-smooth $f$ and smooth $g$ with \textbf{one}-point zeroth-order stochastic oracle for $f$ (\eqref{grad_f} feedback rather than \eqref{TPF} of \cite{beznosikov2019derivative}) and gradient oracle for $g$ for convex optimization problems.
-For strongly convex problems our results can also be generalized by using standard restart technique, see i.e. \cite{beznosikov2019derivative}.
+\item \abc{The authors of \cite{lan2016gradient}, \cite{beznosikov2019derivative} adapted} the sliding approach for non-smooth $f$ and smooth $g$ with two-point zero-order stochastic oracle \eqref{TPF} for $f$ and gradient oracle for $g$. \end{itemize} The development of the sliding technique is a quite popular issue in the literature, \abcd{but on the other hand that there are still many open problems especially for the mixture oracle.} In this paper, we concentrate on the generalization of \cite{beznosikov2019derivative} for non-smooth $f$ and smooth $g$ with \textbf{one}-point zero-order stochastic oracle for $f$ (one-point feedback rather than two-point of \cite{beznosikov2019derivative}) and a gradient oracle for $g$ for convex optimization problems.
+For strongly convex problems our results can also be generalized by using the standard restart technique, see e.g. \cite{beznosikov2019derivative}.

-\textbf{Gradient-free methods.} Let us highlight the main works devoted to the zeroth-order methods: for two-point feedback \cite{Shamir15,Nesterov,duchi2015optimal,gasnikov2017stochastic,shamir2017optimal,dvurechensky2021accelerated,gorbunov2022accelerated}, for one-point feedback \cite{bach2016highly,gasnikov2017stochastic,akhavan2020exploiting,novitskii2021improved}.
-For two-point stochastic/deterministic feedback optimal methods for smooth/non-smooth, convex/strongly convex problems were developed in cited papers.
-For one-point problem there are still a gap between lower bounds and complexities of the best known methods.
-In this paper we generalize the best-known composite-free ($g = 0$) results concerning non-smooth $f$ with stochastic one-point feedback from \cite{gasnikov2017stochastic} for smooth $g\neq 0$ with gradient oracle.
+\textbf{Gradient-free methods.} Let us highlight the main works devoted to the zero-order methods: for two-point feedback \cite{Shamir15,Nesterov,duchi2015optimal,gasnikov2017stochastic,shamir2017optimal,dvurechensky2021accelerated,gorbunov2022accelerated}, for one-point feedback \cite{bach2016highly,gasnikov2017stochastic,akhavan2020exploiting,novitskii2021improved}.
+For two-point stochastic/deterministic feedback optimal methods for smooth/non-smooth, convex/strongly convex problems were developed in the cited papers.
+For the one-point feedback setting, there \abc{is} still a gap between lower bounds and the complexities of the best known methods.
+In this paper, we generalize the best-known composite-free ($g = 0$) results concerning non-smooth $f$ with stochastic one-point feedback from \cite{gasnikov2017stochastic} for problems with smooth regularizer $g\neq 0$.